chassisml/chassis/docs/docs/index.md

 ## Contributors

-A full list of contributors, which includes individuals that have contributed entries, can be found [here](https://github.com/modzy/chassis/graphs/contributors).
+A full list of contributors can be found [here](https://github.com/modzy/chassis/graphs/contributors).